tokio-rs/website-next/content/tokio/tutorial/select.md

 macro continues waiting on the remaining channels.
 When all channels are closed, the `else` branch is evaluated and the loop is terminated.

-When receiving on channels, the fairness feature described earlier is important.
+The `select!` macro randomly picks branches to check first for readiness.
+When multiple channels have pending values, a random channel will be picked to receive from.
+This is done to fairly weigh each `select!` branch.
 When the receive loop processes messages slower than they are pushed into the channels, the channels start to fill up.
 If `select!` **did not** randomly pick a branch to check first, on each iteration of the loop, `rx1` would be checked first.
 If `rx1` always contained a new message, the remaining channels would never be checked.

-Because `select!` **randomly** picks the first branch to check.
-Each iteration of the loop will probably check a different branch first.
-This results messages being processed from **all** channels instead of just the first one.
+If when `select!` is evaluated, multiple channels have pending messages, only one channel has a value popped.
+All other channels remain untouched.
+The messages stay in those channels for the next loop iteration.
+No messages are lost.

 ## Resuming an async operation